 Types of prion diseases include:

 - CJD.
 A person can inherit this condition, in which case it's called familial CJD.
 Sporadic CJD, on the other hand, develops suddenly without any known risk factors.
 Most cases of CJD are sporadic and tend to strike people around age 60.
+Acquired CJD is caused by exposure to infected tissue during a medical procedure, such as a cornea transplant.
 Symptoms of CJD (see below) quickly lead to severe disability and death.
 In most cases, death occurs within a year.

 - Variant CJD.
 This is an infectious type of the disease that is related to “mad cow disease.”
 Eating diseased meat may cause the disease in humans.
 The meat may cause normal human prion protein to develop abnormally.
-The disease is also thought to spread to people receiving cornea transplants from infected donors and from contaminated medical equipment.
 This type of the disease usually affects younger people.

 - Variably protease-sensitive prionopathy (VPSPr).
 This is also extremely rare, it is similar to CJD but the protein is less sensitive to digestion.
 It is more likely to strike people around age 70 who have a family history of dementia.